AkshithSagar/MyMovieList/Sprint1.md

 ## Front End

 ## Back End
-* Installed golang for programming
+* Installed golang for programming (on Mac and Windows)
 * Installed sqlite3 for databse
+* Created two services in Go which connect to SQLite
+  * Ingestion of Movie
+  * Retrieval of all Movies

 ## Output for Service 1- Ingestion of Movies to the Database (sqlite3)